micro-api/micro-api/README.md

 application/x.micro+json
 ```

 Note that it is unregistered from the [IANA](http://www.internetassignednumbersauthority.org/).
-Micro media type will remain a defacto standard unless it reaches critical mass.
+Micro Media Type will remain a *de facto* standard unless it reaches critical mass.
 Feel free to use it as the basis for your own unregistered media type.

 Micro Media Type draws inspiration from [JSON API](http://jsonapi.org) but is more limited in scope and formal in its restrictions.